darwinex/mendel-framework/README.rst

 Edit your ``crontab`` file (``crontab -e``) with something like the following contents.

-For this to work out, you will need to have the exact path on your server/computer and have downloaded the repository.
+For this to work, you will need to have the exact path on your server/computer and have downloaded the repository.

+If you want to just execute it right away, you can run the commands **without** ``cron`` for the strategy.
+In the case of the ``DRefresher``, it should be executed once every 30 minute to refresh the access credentials.

 ::